-Instead of an in-person meeting for winter 2019–2020, HAQAST is hosting a series of webinars beginning February 2020.
-HAQAST members and contributors will lead informational talks on using NASA tools, assessing the health burden of PM2.5, the future of HAQAST, and more!
-Each hour-long session will have plenty of time dedicated to audience Q&A. Jump to the schedule to view presentation slides and videos or the FAQ for more.
+Instead of an in-person meeting for winter 2019–2020, HAQAST hosted a series of webinars that started in February of 2020.
+HAQAST members and contributors led informational talks on using NASA tools, assessing the health burden of PM2.5, the future of HAQAST, plus a special session co-hosted with the American Lung Association.
+Jump to the schedule to view presentation slides and videos or the FAQ for more information.

-We will have certificates available for participants who would like to document their hourly engagement for purposes of continuing eduction and professional development.
+We will have certificates available for HAQAST2020 participants who would like to document their hourly engagement for purposes of continuing eduction and professional development.
 We are currently processing survey requests and will distribute them soon.
 Note: we are unable to provide certificates based on views of the recordings, only attendance of the live webinars will be recorded.

 |HAQAST and Beyond: The View from NASA Headquarters — Join HAQAST’s Program Manager, John Haynes of NASA, as he reflects on HAQAST’s major milestones as well as NASA’s current and upcoming missions related to Health and Air Quality.
 Haynes will also discuss the current ROSES-20 solicitation for the next round of HAQAST funding.|

 |4 pm EST — Tracey Holloway, HAQAST Team Lead, University of Wisconsin–Madison — Watch Video|

 |HAQAST Highlights: What Works and What Doesn’t in Linking NASA Data with the Health and Air Quality Communities — Since HAQAST is an applied science team, we have placed a heavy emphasis on outreach to and collaboration with public stakeholders.
 Join Team Lead Tracey Holloway as she distills the many insights gained from the past four years of HAQAST’s active engagement with air quality and public health professionals.|

 |Noon EST — Bryan Duncan, NASA Goddard Space Flight Center — Watch Video|